Here are three questions about how to treat references to people who have died, and my responses.

 On the contrary: Died is preferable to euphemisms like “passed away.”
 In informative text, use straightforward language; readers appreciate clear, specific wording and don’t need to be coddled with tiptoeing generalities.

-5 Responses to “Answers to Questions About Referring to Death”
+5 thoughts on “Answers to Questions About Referring to Death”

 Another reason not to use “passed away” in any reference is that it implies the person has passed from one realm of existence to another, a belief which even the person being referred to may not have held.